-We run 6/7 courses a year between February & October.
+We run 5 courses a year between March & October.
 The ground training day typically takes place on a Thursday or Friday.
 The arrival time is 09:00 and the training lasts till about 6pm During the training you will be thoroughly briefed on the forthcoming AFF course, including being able to maintain a stable position during free fall, how to deploy and control your parachute, and how to adopt a safe position for landing.
 The training is a mix of theory as well as practical exercises and so we suggest you wear comfortable clothes and trainers.
-There is no jumping on the training day.£195 deposit is required to book a course.
+There is no jumping on the training day.
+A £195 deposit is required to book a course & on the training day the £380 remainder must be paid.
 By filling in the enquiry form below we will email you further details and the booking form.

 After the ground based training day weather permitting, we aim to do the AFF Tandem and the AFF Level 1 skydive over the coming weekend.
 Doing an AFF tandem we find greatly increases confidence ahead of the Level 1 skydive itself.
 This AFF Tandem will be from approximately 12,000 feet.
 You will be wearing an altimeter and the instructor will give you an orientation of the airfield whilst under the parachute.
 With the dual controls you can steer the canopy under the guidance of your instructor.
 Your instructor will land the parachute for you.